SOLAS

 The current lineup features founding members Séamus Egan (flute, whistles, mandolin and more), Winifred Horan (fiddle) and John Williams (accordion), joined by acclaimed musicians Nuala Kennedy (flute and vocals) and Alan Murray (guitar and bouzouki).

-Their return has been greeted with excitement across the global folk scene – a chance to hear the band that helped redefine the sound of Irish music in America, and whose recordings and performances have inspired generations of musicians.
+Their return has been met with enormous excitement throughout the international traditional music communit, a rare opportunity to experience the band that helped reshape the sound of Irish music in America and whose recordings, compositions and performances have inspired generations of musicians on both sides of the Atlantic.